cue-lang/cue/README.md

 -->

-# The CUE Configuration Language
+# The CUE Data Constraint Language

 _Configure, Unify, Execute_

-CUE is an open source configuration language which aims to make complex configurations more manageable and usable.
+CUE is an open source data constraint language which aims to simplify tasks involving defining and using data.
+It can be used for data templating, data validation, and even defining scrips operating on data.

 CUE is a constraint-based language.
+Constraints act both as data templates and detailed type definitions.
-Constraints provide a powerful yet simple alternative to inheritance, a common source of complexity with other configuration languages.
+Constraints provide a powerful yet simple alternative to inheritance, a common source of complexity with existing configuration languages.
+Constraints also provide an expressive way to define the possible values of data types, which in turn can be used for data validation in various applications.

 The CUE tooling also provides integrated declarative scripting aimed at simplifying putting configurations to good use while